ASHA-M/GOVERNMENT-POLICY-PROJECT/README.md

 ## Comments

-It would be interesting to look at the data from other parts of the United Kingdom such as Wales as they introduced the single use plastic bag surcharge in 2011.
+It would be interesting to look at data from other parts of the United Kingdom such as Wales as they introduced the single use plastic bag surcharge in 2011.

 ## Data Sources